plasmapper/spi-esp-cpp/docs/index.rst

 Features
 --------

-1. :cpp:class:`PL::SPI` - an SPI interface class that is used for several SPI controllers that use the same interface.
+1. :cpp:class:`PL::Spi` - an SPI interface class that is used for several SPI controllers that use the same interface.
    A number of Set methods can be used to set the SPI interface parameters before its initialization.
-2. :cpp:class:`PL::SPIController` - an SPI controller class that is used for communication with a single SPI target.
+2. :cpp:class:`PL::SpiController` - an SPI controller class that is used for communication with a single SPI target.
-   :cpp:func:`PL::SPIController::Initialize` initializes the SPI interface (if it has not been previously initialized) and the SPI controller.
+   :cpp:func:`PL::SpiController::Initialize` initializes the SPI interface (if it has not been previously initialized) and the SPI controller.
    A number of Set methods can be used to set the SPI controller parameters before its initialization.
-   :cpp:func:`PL::SPIController::Transaction` executes an SPI transaction.
+   :cpp:func:`PL::SpiController::Transaction` executes an SPI transaction.

 SPI target and DMA transactions are not implemented yet.